lucasmazzetto/autopilot_neural_network/README.md

 ### 🗂️ Data Collection

 Before collecting data, configure where the dataset will be stored.
 Update the `dataset_path` parameter in the `autopilot_neural_network/config/parameters.yaml` file to point to your desired dataset destination.
+Make sure to rebuild the package after changing the parameters.

 Then, to launch the simulation for data collection, set up the environment and start the vehicle simulation with the desired track.
 Available tracks include `dirt_track`, `snow_track`, `grass_track`,`sand_track`, and `grass_track`: